-Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy, the GDPR, and the UK GDPR, partners and clients are responsible to make sure that tags or pixels don't fire until that consent is obtained.
+Where consent (opt-in) is required prior to setting cookies or collecting data, such as in Europe under ePrivacy, the GDPR, and the UK GDPR, publishers are responsible to make sure that tags or pixels don't fire until that consent is obtained.
+Publishers must not send to Quantcast, or enable Quantcast to collect, personal data without having established required permissions, and certainly not if the user has explicitly opted out.

-EU and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in the EU and the UK is the IAB Europe Transparency and Consent Framework.
+EU and the UK: The industry standard means for ensuring notice and choice for vendors like Quantcast in the EU and the UK is the IAB Transparency and Consent Framework.
 Quantcast is vendor ID 11.
 Quantcast's required purposes and associated legal bases are viewable in the Global Vendor List.
-Because Quantcast is subject to European law, the TCF should be used for all users in the EU or the UK, even if the client or partner has no operations in Europe.
-Alternatively, such partners and clients may elect not to introduce data about EU or UK users into Quantcast's services.
+Because Quantcast is subject to European law, the TCF should be used for all users in the EU or the UK, even if the publisher has no operations in Europe.
+Alternatively, such publishers may elect not to introduce data about EU or UK users into Quantcast's services.
 Quantcast Choice is a leading, and TCF compliant, Consent Management Platform.
-Proper use of Quantcast Choice will meet these requirements.
+Proper use of Quantcast Choice will meet these TCF requirements.

-Partners and clients not using the TCF for EU or UK users need to use a legally compliant alternative means to ensure Quantcast's legal basis for using cookies, where applicable, and for processing the data.
+Publishers not using the TCF for EU or UK users may, only with Quantcast's express written permission, use a legally compliant alternative means to ensure Quantcast's legal basis for using cookies, where applicable, and for processing the data.
 This includes that Quantcast must be identified as a controller of the user's personal data, and a link to Quantcast's privacy policy must be provided.
 Quantcast may in the future require TCF.
+In any case, publishers should not allow data to be collected by, or transmitted to, Quantcast on their sites without user consent, and must be able to provide proof of consent to Quantcast, upon request.

-Privacy policies in the EU and the UK need to include a link to the European Interactive Digital Advertising Alliance (EDAA) opt out page, located at youronlinechoices.com.
+Privacy policies in the EU and the UK need to include a link to the European Interactive Digital Advertising Alliance (EDAA) opt-out page, located at youronlinechoices.com.